bidah/universal-medusa/readme.md

 # Universal Medusa ⚛️ Multi platform e-commerce development

-**Support:** Got questions about the project, need development support, or want to move into production using Universal Medusa?
-I'd love to offer you more comprehensive support.
+**Support:** Got questions about the project, need more comprehensive support, or want to move into production using Universal Medusa?
 Please reach out to me by [booking a meeting on my calendar](https://cal.com/rodrigo-figueroa-vmbwee/30min).

 ---